fooltowise/NeroNotes/Nero's Notes/Shifting current expenses to a later period.md

+# Shifting current expenses to a later period
-### Excessively capitalising normal operating expenses
+### Excessively capitalizing normal operating expenses

-- Improperly capitalising routine operating expenses
+- Improperly capitalizing routine operating expenses
   - Watch for sizable increase in capital spending in cash flows from investing activities
-- Watch for improper capitalisation of marketing and solicitation costs (ex: "deferred membership acquisition costs" as an asset on the balance sheet)
+- Watch for improper capitalization of marketing and solicitation costs (ex: "deferred membership acquisition costs" as an asset on the balance sheet)
 - Watch for earnings boosts after adopting new accounting rules (promulgated by the standard setters)
 - Be wary of unusual asset accounts on the balance sheet
 - Watch for an increase in software capitalization